notnullgames/null0/README.md

 - auto-generate more code from api defs
 - generate headers for other cart-lannguages (not just C)
 - test everything
+- update website with docs generated from the api defs

+### demos

+These demos need to be fixed up (pulled form old code)

+- filesystem is referencing removed `file_embed`, and needs some testing
+- hello is not doing `measure_text` right (probly needs wamr def fixed, see `color_`)
+- input needs event-handlers setup
+- sound segfaults

 ## thanks